VILLAGE OF SCHAUMBURG

 The village employs approximately 600 employees in a variety of departments within the organization, such as police, fire, public works, engineering, finance, human resources, cultural services, community development, information technology, and transportation.
 Our employees work to serve the residents and strive to make Schaumburg the best community it can be.

-INVITES ONLINE APPLICATIONS FOR THE POSITION OF:
+NOW ACCEPTING APPLICATIONS FOR THE POSITION OF:

 Please attach as part of your application all necessary documents verifying that you meet the minimum qualifications for the position.